Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/ampli.md

 --8<-- "includes/ampli-vs-amplitude-link-to-core-sdk.md"
     Visit the [Amplitude Android SDK](./index.md) documentation.

-!!!note "Deprecated Itly runtime"
-    This page covers the Android Java and Kotlin runtimes.
-All (Itly) runtimes are deprecated.
-If you are still using an (Itly) runtime, see the **[migration guide](#migrate-from-an-itly-android-runtime)** to upgrade to the newest runtime.
-Docs for the Itly version are available **[here](../../deprecated-sdks/android.md)**.

 ## Quick Start

 0. [(Prerequisite) Create a Tracking Plan in Amplitude Data](https://help.amplitude.com/hc/en-us/articles/5078731378203)